 Religious Education at UU Wellesley is loads of fun!!!
 Although we take our task seriously, striving to live intentional, balanced lives in a complex and ever-changing world, we seek opportunities for fellowship, laughter, creative expression and building lifelong friendships.
 Music and the arts, food and festivity, supplement spiritual and educational development, encouraging good kids to be good kids !

 Our Sunday religious education programming offers options for children of all ages.
 Families are encouraged to begin worship together in our Sanctuary during a fifteen-minute Intergenerational Opening, where children have the opportunity to participate each Sunday by opening our “Wonderbox.”
-Children in grades K to 6 are then invited to depart with adult volunteers .
-Our activity-based programming is designed to engage children of different ages and abilities.
-Topics are tied to both the monthly worship theme, as well as to our UU Principles.
+Children in grades K to 4 are then invited to depart with adult volunteers.
+We combine UUA curriculum with activity-based learning in order to engage children of different ages and abilities.
+We look for opportunities to relate each week’s curriculum lesson to the monthly worship theme, as well as to our UU Principles.

 Child care is available on Sundays from 10:15-11:30am in a dedicated pre-school classroom supervised by our Senior Youth.
 Children are also welcome to join their families for worship services in the Sanctuary.
 Click HERE for more information.